collapsed-stacks/startups/questions/7635/software-resellers-transportation.md

 - tagged: `software`, `sales`, `product`
 - score: 1

-<p>I was wondering if there are any software resellers or software brokers out there that sell cloud based transportation systems?
+I was wondering if there are any software resellers or software brokers out there that sell cloud based transportation systems?
 Who may they be?
-Additionally, what does a typical fair compensation plan look like?</p>
+Additionally, what does a typical fair compensation plan look like?

 ## No Answers